-1. On 16 August 2017, Keppel Corporation's indirect wholly-owned subsidiary held through Keppel Land China Limited (KLCL), Merryfield Investment Pte.
-Ltd., entered into a sale and purchase agreement to divest its entire 100% interests in Keppel Lakefront (Nantong) Property Development Co., Ltd to Nantong Wanjun Commercial Information Consultancy Co., Ltd. for a consideration of approximately RMB1,430 million (approximately S\$292 million) subject to completion adjustments.
+1. On 16 August 2017, Keppel Corporation announced that its indirect wholly-owned subsidiary held through Keppel Land China Limited (KLCL), Merryfield Investment Pte.
+Ltd., entered into a sale and purchase agreement to divest its entire 100% interests in Keppel Lakefront

+(Nantong) Property Development Co., Ltd to Nantong Wanjun Commercial Information Consultancy Co., Ltd. for a consideration of approximately RMB1,430 million (approximately S\$292 million) subject to completion adjustments.
 The divestment was completed on 29 September 2017.

-- 2. On 8 September 2017, Keppel Land topped the Global/ Developer/ Residential and Asia/ Developer categories, and maintained its 3rd position globally among developers in the Global Real Estate Sustainability Benchmark 2017. - 3.
-On 19 September 2017, Keppel Land, through its wholly-owned subsidiary, PT Sukses Manis Tangguh, entered into a conditional sales and purchase agreement with Bank Central Asia to acquire a prime site in Jakarta's central business district for a total consideration of Rp 586 billion (approximately S\$60 million).
+- On 8 September 2017, Keppel Corporation announced that Keppel Land topped the Global/ Developer/ Residential and Asia/ Developer categories, and maintained its 3rd position globally among developers in the Global Real Estate Sustainability Benchmark (GRESB) 2017. - 3.
+On 19 September 2017, Keppel Corporation announced that Keppel Land, through its wholly-owned subsidiary, PT Sukses Manis Tangguh, entered into a conditional sales and purchase agreement with Bank Central Asia to acquire a prime site in Jakarta's central business district for a total consideration of Rp 586 billion (approximately S\$60 million).
 Keppel Land plans to develop a premium high-rise tower which could yield about 400 luxury apartments.
 The acquisition has been completed. - 4.
-On 25 October 2017, KLCL entered into a sale and purchase agreement to divest its 100% stake in Keppel China Marina Holdings Pte Ltd (KCMH) to Delight Prime Limited (DPL) for a total consideration of approximately RMB2,900 million (approximately S\$597.4 million) (subject to completion adjustments) (the Keppel Cove Divestment).
+On 26 October 2017, Keppel Corporation announced that KLCL entered into a sale and purchase agreement on 25 October 2017 to divest its 100% stake in Keppel China Marina Holdings Pte Ltd (KCMH) to Delight Prime Limited (DPL) for a total consideration of approximately RMB2,900 million (approximately \$\$597.4 million) (subject to completion adjustments) (the Keppel Cove Divestment).
 KCMH indirectly owned an 80% effective stake in Sunsea Yacht Club (Zhongshan) Co.
-Ltd., with Sunsea Yacht Club (Hong Kong) Company Limited (SYCHK) holding the remaining 20% stake.
+Ltd. (SYCZ), with Sunsea Yacht Club (Hong Kong) Company Limited (SYCHK) holding the remaining 20% stake.